niteshchoudhary692/Poly-proof-3rd/README.md

-# zardkat 🐱
+# My Circuit

-A [hardhat-circom](https://github.com/projectsophon/hardhat-circom) template to generate zero-knowledge circuits, proofs, and solidity verifiers
+A circuit to generate zero-knowledge circuits, proofs, and solidity verifiers

-## Quick Start
+## Description

-Compile the Multiplier2() circuit and verify it against a smart contract verifier
+In this project we have designed a new zkSNARK circuit that implements some logical operations.
+We implemented the circuit and deployed a verifier on-chain to verify proofs generated from this circuit .

 ```
 pragma circom 2.0.0;